 Island Studies Journal (ISJ) is a scholarly journal dedicated to the interdisciplinary study of our ‘world of islands'.
 ISJ encourages cross-disciplinarity for the sake of providing more comprehensive and holistic assessments of the conditions and issues impacting on islands and island life.
 Its institutional home is the Institute of Island Studies at the University of Prince Edward Island, Canada.
 All articles published in ISJ are rigorously peer-reviewed.

-Island Studies Journal (ISJ) is committed to the principles of open access (OA), as outlined in the IFLA Statement on Open Access to Scholarly Literature and Research Documentation.
-Open Access benefits researchers and learners by equalizing access to research information and facilitating scholarly communication.
+ISJ is a proud member of the Directory of Open Access Journals and is indexed in Scopus and the Web of Science (Social Sciences Citation Index, Journal Citation Reports/Social Sciences Edition, and Current Contents Connect/ Social and Behavioural Sciences).
+ISJ is committed to the principles of open access (OA), as outlined in the IFLA Statement on Open Access to Scholarly Literature and Research Documentation.
+Open access benefits researchers and learners by equalizing access to research information and facilitating scholarly communication.

 ISJ is the official journal of the International Small Islands Studies Association (ISISA) (since 2012) and of RETI: The Network of Island Universities (since 2013).

 - The Spectrum of Island Sovereignty: Exploring the Spaces between Independence and Dependence, Statehood and Non-Sovereignty, Autonomy and Control, ISJ 15(1), May 2020.
 Thematic Section Editor: Adam Grydehøj

 - Silk Road Archipelagos: Islands in the Belt and Road Initiative, ISJ 15(2), November 2020.
 Thematic Section Editors: Adam Grydehøj, Sasha Davis, & Huan Zhang